 The measurements made with the temporary electrodes (i.e., rod or pad) are consistently lower than those made with the fixed electrodes.
 Specifically, the rod electrode step voltages are an average of 7% lower than the fixed electrode step voltages, and the pad electrode step voltages are 16% lower than the fixed electrode step voltages.
-For simulated body current measurements, the levels are 22% lower for rod electrodes than for fixed electrodes, and 67% lower for pad electrodes than for fixed electrodes.
+For simulated body current measurements, the levels are 22% lower for rod electrodes than for fixed electrodes, and 67% less for pad electrodes.
 Simulated body current measurements at the gravel sites were extremely low, often ranging at the lower limit of the meter's sensitivity.
 There was more consistency among step voltage measurements than there was among simulated body current measurements for different electrodes.